xufengduan/MacBehaviour/README.md

 <br><br>
 As we just mentioned, `YOUR_ENDPOINT_URL` refers to the Endpoint_URL generated when the model is run.
 Since the interaction property of the model is ‘chat_completion’, we should add `/v1/chat/completions` to the end of the URL.
 <br><br>
-If you have questions about the format `/v1/chat/completions` at the end, check out the MacBehaviour source code <a href="https://github.com/xufengduan/MacBehaviour/blob/c30b1e4388ed19a1dce611bf71bc703dc4bb0c2e/R/tools.R#L206"> here </a>, as this is the default suffix set by the setKey function for the chat_completion model.
+If you have questions about the format `/v1/chat/completions` at the end, check out the MacBehaviour source code <a href="https://github.com/xufengduan/MacBehaviour/blob/c30b1e4388ed19a1dce611bf71bc703dc4bb0c2e/R/tools.R#L206">here</a>, as this is the default suffix set by the setKey function for the chat_completion model.

 ```R
 setKey(api_key = "YOUR_API_KEY", model = "meta-llama/Llama-3.2-3B-Instruct", api_url = "YOUR_ENDPOINT_URL")